Pramzie/Dance-Clone/README.md

 ## 🔄 Pose Connections

-These define which body parts are connected in the stick figure:
+These define which body parts are connected in the stick figure :

 ```python
 POSE_CONNECTIONS = [